 As Garry had given the change enough thought and effort, he got the tech team’s approval easily.
 Piece of cake.

 But this wasn’t the end of the authorization process.
 What Garry was less sure about was CAB approval.
 While the CAB was analyzing the impact of the change, its risks, and the change-related costs that the company would bear, Garry’s proposal spent some time in the CAB.

 Quite frankly, it was not a pleasant time for Garry.
 But what Garry didn’t know was that the CAB couldn’t agree on the change’s expenses.
 Some of the members thought the change cost too much, while others were convinced that this money would be well spent.
-However, in a week, the whole CAB managed to come to a decision.
+However, in a week, the whole CAB managed to come to a change management decision.